Captains-Mistress/Captains-Mistress/README.md

 Here, we are looking to computationally analyze non-luck-based games and (optimal or sub-optimal) algorihtms to play them.

 ## Repository Layout
 One repository for all the members' logs.
-One repository each for every game being analyzed, with all the resources related to that game in that repo.
+One repository each for every game being analyzed, with all the resources related to that game in the corresponding repo.

 ## Members
 * Arihanth Srikar →